GiuseppeVarriale/ud-Catalog/README.md

 3. If Download the content manualy from github you need to move the folder to vm vagrant folder.

+4. If You want you can check/install the requiriments using the command:
+      > `$ pip install -r requirements.txt

 ## Facebook id with OAUTH

 To authentication the app use facebook api with OAUTH.
 You need to configure it with you app_id and app_secret